Taking NeoCell Collagen may have a variety of health benefits. Collagen supports healthy skin, hair, nails, joints and healthy collagen formation.

 Collagen peptides are small chains of amino acids which are formed from hydrolysis of large proteins such as intact collagen.
 These hydrolyzed collagen peptides can be dissolved in hot or cold liquids and then are absorbed in the digestive tract.

-The benefits for skin include supporting healthy collagen synthesis along with radiant and youthful skin.
+The benefits for skin include supporting healthy collagen synthesis along with beautiful and younger looking skin.

 Absolutely.
 Your body’s own Collagen synthesis declines as you age.
 Hydrolyzed collagen provides some of the building blocks bodies need to make collagen (or other proteins).
 And by doing do, it supports skin, hair, and nail health.

 In addition to the collagen already in our body, there are other sources of collagen as well.
 For example, NeoCell bovine collagen comes from beef hide.
-While NeoCell marine collagen comes from fish skin/scales.
-NeoCell Collagen 2 comes from chicken sternum.
+While NeoCell marine collagen comes from fish (carp) and NeoCell Collagen 2 comes from chicken sternum.

 Collagen powder mixes easily into hot or cold beverages including coffee, tea, soups, and smoothies.
-It’s best to take collagen at the same time, every morning.
+It’s best to take collagen at the same time, every day.